The Fast and the Furious (2001 film)

-The Fast and the Furious is a 2001 action film directed by Rob Cohen from a screenplay by Gary Scott Thompson, Erik Bergquist, and David Ayer, from a story by Thompson.
-The first installment in the Fast & Furious franchise, it stars Paul Walker, Vin Diesel, Michelle Rodriguez, and Jordana Brewster.
-In the film, Brian O'Conner (Walker), an LAPD police officer, goes undercover in the street racing world to investigate a string of truck carjackings.
+The Fast and the Furious is a 2001 action film directed by Rob Cohen and written by Gary Scott Thompson, Erik Bergquist, and David Ayer, based on the Vibe magazine article "Racer X" by Ken Li.
+The first installment in the Fast & Furious franchise, it stars Paul Walker, Vin Diesel, Michelle Rodriguez, Jordana Brewster, Rick Yune, Chad Lindberg, Johnny Strong, and Ted Levine.
+In the film, undercover cop Brian O'Conner (Walker) infiltrates a street racing crew to investigate a series of hijackings and finds himself developing a complex friendship with the group's leader, Dominic Toretto (Diesel).

-The Fast and the Furious entered development in late 1998, after Cohen and producer Neal H. Moritz read a Vibe article about illegal street racing in New York City.
+The Fast and the Furious entered development in late 1998, its concept inspired by Li's Vibe article about illegal street racing.
 Thompson and Bergquist wrote the original screenplay that year, with Ayer hired soon after.
 Various actors were considered for the roles of O'Conner and Toretto, with Walker cast in 1998 and then Diesel in early 1999, with the pair attending actual street races in preparation for the film.
-Principal photography began in July 2000 and finished that October, with filming locations primarily including Los Angeles and the surrounding area in southern California.
+Principal photography began in July 2000 and finished that October, with filming locations primarily including Los Angeles and the surrounding area in Southern California.
 Record producer BT was hired to compose the score.
-The film's title is borrowed from Roger Corman's 1954 film of the same name.

-Originally for worldwide release in March 2001, The Fast and the Furious premiered at Mann Village Theatre in Los Angeles on June 18, 2001, and was theatrically released in the United States on June 22, by Universal Pictures.
-The film received mixed reviews from critics, with criticism for its story but praise for the action sequences and Walker and Diesel's performances, with the film considered their breakthrough roles.
-The Fast and the Furious grossed $207 million worldwide, making it the 19th highest-grossing film of 2001.
-It was followed by the sequel film 2 Fast 2 Furious (2003).
+The Fast and the Furious premiered at the Mann Village Theatre in Los Angeles on June 18, 2001, and was released in the United States on June 22, by Universal Pictures.
+Critics praised the action sequences and the performances but criticized its story; the film is considered Diesel's, Walker's, and Rodriguez's breakthrough roles.
+The Fast and the Furious grossed $207 million worldwide on a $38 million budget.
+The film's success spawned a franchise of consisting of 9 sequels, a spin-off film, a TV series, and several video games.
+It was followed by 2 Fast 2 Furious in 2003.